wp-plugins/wordpress-seo/readme.txt

 * Removed the option to use a Facebook page as an admin in the Facebook OpenGraph, as Facebook deprecated that.
 * Now adding _all_ the images in a post with an og:image tag, so people can more easily share the right image.
 * Fixed the Yoast Facebook URL.
+* Allow regex characters in the focus keyword for the Page Analysis checks.

 = 1.1.6 =